Home | Browse Topics | Individual rights & freedoms | Privacy and information | How you can access your information and correct it if necessary

 Privacy Act 2020, ss 46, 49–53

-An organisation can refuse your request to have access to your own information, but only if it’s for a reason under the Privacy Act.
+An organisation can refuse your request to have access to your own information, but only if it’s for a reason in the Privacy Act.
 These reasons include that giving you the information would:

 • pose a risk to New Zealand’s security or defence,